uofajillian/edx-documentation/en_us/xblock/source/customize/custom-html.rst

 .. include:: ../reusable/code_myxblock_html.rst

-The file contains HTML code to display the ``count`` field that was added by default to the XBlock.
-Delete this code.
+The file contains HTML HTML to display the ``count`` field that was added by default to the XBlock.
+Delete the HTML between the ``div`` elements.

 ********************
 Add HTML Content
 ********************

-You must add HTML code to display the up and down votes for the XBlock.
+You add HTML to display the up and down votes for the XBlock.
 Create a single paragraph and follow the guidelines below.

 * Create two ``span`` elements, to display up-votes and down-votes.